 Khanabadosh has 5 well appointed beautiful rooms with ensuite bathrooms for guests.
 In addition there is a sprawling living room and a spacious kitchen.
 We have a very well populated Library, should the bookworm in you raise its head.
 This by the way is where Khanabadosh resides…if not physically, then in spirit.
 Loads of books here…a smorgasbord of themes.
 We love to read.
 If you do too, you won’t be disappointed.

 The hearth at Khanabadosh is as warm as its heart.
 Breakfast is included in the tariff.
 We have an in-house cook for regular meals.
 But you are more than welcome to pitch in or cook completely solo.
 We cook too.
 And on prior intimation, we could serve you with authentic Himachali and/ or Kashmiri cuisine.
 And of course, the tandoor at Khanabadosh always looks forward to lure your palate.
 We can cater easily to 15 people

 This aside, there’s a largish, beautiful green piece of land, running along on one side of the property.
+At 2 levels, the upper portion of the garden has machans that look out over apple orchards and the lush green Mashobra valley.
 A giant Buddha in stone, overlooks this green patch…almost beckoning you to get the Yoga mat out…or just sit, meditate or sleep in the strategically placed deck chairs.
 There’s a courtyard too.
 Excellent to sit late in the evenings…by the fire cauldron cradling embers with dancing flames atop.
 A perfect setting, in Paul McCartney’s words, to “take a sip, see the world through a glass and speculate about the cosmic solution.”